 Through the practice of bompu Zen you learn to concentrate and control your mind.
 It never occurs to most people to try to control their minds, and unfortunately this basic training is left out of contemporary education, not being part of what is called the acquisition of knowledge.
 Yet without it what we learn is difficult to retain because we learn it improperly, wasting much energy in the process.
 Indeed, we are virtually crippled unless we know how to restrain our thoughts and concentrate our minds.
 Furthermore, by practicing this very excellent mode of mind training you will find yourself increasingly able to resist temptations to which you had previously succumbed, and to sever attachments which had long held you in bondage.
 An enrichment in personality and a strengthening of character inevitably follow since the three basic elements of mind - that is, intellect, feeling, and will - develop harmoniously.
 The quietist sitting practiced in Confucianism seems to have stressed mainly these effects of mind concentration.
 However, the fact remains that bompu Zen, although far more beneficial for the cultivation of the mind than the reading of countless books on ethics and philosophy, is unable to resolve the fundamental problem of man and his relation to the universe.
 Why?
 Because it cannot pierce the ordinary man's basic delusion of himself as distinctly other than the universe.
 (BACK)

 The second of the five kinds of Zen is called gedo.
 Gedo means literally "an outside way" and so implies, from the Buddhist point of view, teachings other than Buddhist.
 Here we have a Zen related to religion and philosophy but yet not a Buddhist Zen.
 Hindu yoga, the quietist sitting of Confucianism, contemplation practices in Christianity, all these belong to the category of gedo Zen.
 Some examples that might meet the Gedo "outside way" criteria, that is, they are flirting with Zen --- but not embracing Buddhism in a classical or formal sense --- can be found in the works of F.M.
 Alexander, Franklin Merrell-Wolff, Madame H.P.
-Blavatsky, and Alfred Pulyan.
+Blavatsky, Alfred Pulyan and most emphatically so Pulyan's Teacher.
 Please note that the so-called Gedo "outside way" is NOT to be confused with Zen and "outside the Doctrine."

 Another object for which gedo Zen is practiced is Rebirth in various heavens.
 Certain sects practice Zen in order to be reborn in heaven.
 This is NOT the object of Zen Buddhism.
 While the Zen Buddhist does not quarrel with the idea of various strata of heaven and the belief that one may be reborn into them through the performance of ten kinds of meritorious deeds, he himself does not crave rebirth in heaven.
 Conditions there are altogether too pleasant and comfortable and he can all too easily be lured from Zazen.
 Besides, when his merit in heaven expires he can very well land in hell.
 Zen Buddhists therefore believe it preferable to be born into the human world and to practice Zazen with the aim of ultimately becoming Buddha.
 (BACK)